 - Pain: You will be prescribed a pain medication for post-operative pain control.
 If your discomfort after surgery is not strong you are welcome to take Tylenol in place of the prescribed medication.
 Do not take Tylenol with the pain medication, often the medication you are prescribed will have Tylenol in it.
-Take all medications with food to minimize the risk of nausea. - Antibiotic: Continue to take the antibiotic you have been prescribed until completely finished. - Nausea: Nausea is very common with this procedure.
+Take all medications with food to minimize the risk of nausea. - Nausea: Nausea is very common with this procedure.
 You will be prescribed Phenergan to relieve nausea. - Constipation: You will likely experience constipation if taking narcotic pain relievers.
 MiraLAX or other over-the-counter laxatives are recommended.
-Do not wait to take it until you are constipated.
-It's not a requirement though we do strongly recommend taking MiraLAX when starting to take narcotics. - Medications to Avoid: Only take the medications approved or prescribed by your surgeon.
+Do not wait to take it until you are constipated. - Medications to Avoid: Only take the medications approved or prescribed by your surgeon.
 Avoid medications containing aspirin or ibuprofen (Advil, Motrin, Ibuprofen, others) for two weeks before and after surgery.
 These medications may increase bleeding. - Substances to Avoid: Avoid alcohol, nicotine, and caffeine, for these will dramatically slow the healing process.